 They’re not the only ones that support this claim.
 The Nevada Department of Wildlfe and The California Department of Fish and Wildlife Trapping License Reference Guide makes the same reference to the coyotes historic range; coyotes were originally from the plains area of the U.S.

 Coyotes have extended their range from Central America to the Arctic, including all of the United States (except Hawaii), Canada, and Mexico.

 Yes, fossil records of coyotes (Canis Latrans) are found in tarpits throughout California.
 These are fossilized remnants of the Pleistocene coyote (Canis Latrans Orcutti).
 This sub species went extinct at the end of the Pleistocene epoch over 11,000 years ago.
 HERE

 There are several offerings of observations of coyotes early in California’s history.
 However, Canid Biologist H T Gier cautions that early reports of coyote sightings prior to 1832 were most likely misidentified.
 “Coyotes were first recognized as a distinct species of canids by Say in 1832.[i]
-Consequently, all reports before then are vague and inseparable from comparably hazy reports of lobo, timber wolves and swift foxes.[ii]” So, until there are reliably dated fossil records of the modern sub species of coyotes found in California after the end of the Pleistocene Epoch, we should consider the coyote a non native species in California.
+Consequently, all reports before then are vague and inseparable from comparably hazy reports of lobo, timber wolves and swift foxes.[ii]” So, until there are reliably dated fossil records of the modern sub species of coyotes found in California after the end of the Pleistocene Epoch, we cannot say with certainty the coyote has always resided in California.

 There is no doubt the coyote is a highly adaptable species which have managed to expand their range to every state in the U.S. and as far south as Panama.